EdwinKipruto/mfp2/README.md

 `mfp2` closely emulates the functionality of the `mfp` and `mfpa` package in Stata.

-It augments the functionality of the existing `mfp` R package by:
+It augments the functionality of the existing `mfp` package in R by:

 -   a matrix and a formula interface for input
 -   sigmoid transformations via the ACD transformation